Naurt-Ltd-Public/android-lite-sdk/README.md

 <br>

 Naurt collects anonymised location data from the SDK which enables us to create automatic Points of Interest, currently in the form of building entrances and parking spots.
-We achieve this through the collection of "metadata" which helps us link useful data, such as the current delivery address, to events that we detect on the phone, such as the user entering a building.
+We achieve this through the collection of data about the destination helping us link useful data, such as the current delivery address, to events that we detect on the phone, such as the user entering a building.

-When you instantiate NaurtLite, you have the ability to provide metadata as an optional **JSONObject**.
-If you don't have metadata quite yet, that's fine.
-Later down the line if you wish to add metadata or update the current metadata, you can use the method [updateMetadata](#updatemetadata).
+When you instantiate NaurtLite, you have the ability to provide data about your destination as an optional **JSONObject**.
+If you don't have any data about the destination quite yet, that's fine.
+Later down the line if you wish to add data or update the current data, you can use the method [newDestination](#newDestination).
 This again takes an optional **JSONObject**.
-If the metadata is null, this will remove any previous metadata and there will be no metadata associated with the subsequent location fixes.
+If it is null, this will remove any previous data and there will be no data associated with the subsequent location fixes and destination.

 ```kotlin
 import org.json.JSONObject